Hark! The Herald Angels Sing, Glory be to this Museee-um!

 May 18, 2011

-As I begin to write up this page I a little bit bothered by something.
+As I begin to write up this page I’m a little bit bothered by something.
 It’s stupid, and no one will care, but I can’t help it.
 You see, when I visited the Harkness Mansion I had to make a Sophie’s Choice: Spend extra time in the historic Beatrix Farrand garden or check out the other big building on the property.
 I chose the garden.

 Actually, I didn’t really have a choice.
 I missed the first tour of the event (I was down there for the annual CT Forest and Parks Association meeting) which went to the other building and took a subsequent tour that focused on the gardens.
 But I can’t complain; after all, once the meeting started I hung back and got a personalized tour of the mansion when everyone else went to go hear the new DEP commissioner speak.

-Even thought they don’t call it Eolia anymore, I like it and I will call it that.
+Even though they don’t call it Eolia anymore, I like it and I will call it that.
 I think it’s a really cool name for a mansion.
 Eolia is named for the island home of the Greek god of winds and it’s apt; as the spit of land that juts out into Long Island Sound is always windy.

-And the tours are offered by the volunteer force of the Friends of Harkness.
+When they are, the tours are offered by the volunteer force of the Friends of Harkness.
 And they are a lovely lot of (usually, it appeared to me) older women with a fondness for hundred-year old excess.

 The Roman Renaissance Revival-style mansion has 42 rooms and was designed by the architectural firm of Lord & Hewlett.
 The mansion was built in 1906 and purchased by Edward and Mary Harkness in 1907.
 The 200+ acres were a working farm and the Mansion was the Harkness’ summer home.
 That’s right, this monstrosity was their SUMMER home!
 They only lived here from the end of May until early September or so!

-Mr. Harkness, whom we’ll meet in a second, was a Yalie who enjoyed the annual Yale-Harvard regatta.
+Mr. Harkness, whom we’ll meet in a second, was a Yalie who enjoyed the annual Yale-Harvard Regatta.
 So that was his annual alarm to get up to Connecticut in order to see that event.
 (An event which is the oldest intercollegiate sporting event in the US).

 Originally from Ohio, Edward S. Harkness was to become heir to a fortune initiated by his father’s substantial investments in John D. Rockefeller’s Standard Oil.
 His father was a harness maker who had some success, and he just happened to know someone who told him about this Rockefeller character well before he made his loot.
 So he got lucky (really lucky).